 The Family and Medical Leave Act

-Pregnant women have many rights in the work place!
+Pregnant women have many rights in the workplace!
 The skilled New York City discrimination and sexual harassment attorneys at the Derek Smith Law Group, PLLC, have years of experience litigating claims of pregnancy discrimination.
 Working with our Philadelphia sexual harassment attorneys, we have recovered millions on behalf of our clients who have experienced sexual harassment discrimination.
-If you believe that you have been treated unfairly, do not hesitate to give our office a call, toll-free, at 1877 4NYLAWS, for your free consultation.
+If you believe that you have been treated unfairly, do not hesitate to give our office a call, toll-free, at (800) 807-2209. for your free consultation.